simpleanalytics/docs/_docs/55_events/05_automated-events.md

 ## Emails

 Do you have links to email addresses on your website?
-Then it could make sense to see how many click you get on your `mailto` links.
+Then it could make sense to see how many clicks you get on your `mailto` links.

 It's as easy as including the script below and making sure the `emails` in config is set to `true`.